 - An external individual or organisation may be providing information about real estate prices that is suitable for use by a broad range of users, for example, information made generally available pertaining to a geographical region, and be determined to be an external information source with respect to that set of information.
 The same external organisation may also be acting as a management's or auditor's expert in providing commissioned valuations, with respect to the entity's real estate portfolio specifically tailored for the entity's facts and circumstances. - Some actuarial organisations publish mortality tables for general use which, when used by an entity, would generally be considered to be information from an external information source.
 The same actuarial organisation may also be a management's expert with respect to different information tailored to the specific circumstances of the entity to help management determine the superannuation liability for several of the entity's superannuation plans. - An external individual or organisation may possess expertise in the application of models to estimate the fair value of securities for which there is no observable market.
 If the external individual or organisation applies that expertise in making an estimate specifically for the entity and that work is used by management in preparing its financial report, the external individual or organisation is likely to be a management's expert with respect to that information.
-If, on the other hand, that external individual or organisation merely provides, to the public, prices or pricing-related data regarding private transactions, and the entity uses that information in its own estimation methods, the external individual or organisation is likely to be an external information source with respect to such information.
+If, on the other hand, that external individual or organisation merely provides, to the public, prices or pricing-related data regarding private transactions, and the entity uses that information in its own estimation methods, the external individual or organisation is likely to be an external information source with respect to such information. - An external individual or organisation may publish information, suitable for a broad range of users, about risks or conditions in an industry.
+If used by an entity in preparing its risk disclosures (for example in compliance with AASB 7), such information would ordinarily be considered to be information from an external information source.
+However, if the same type of information has been specifically commissioned by the entity to use its expertise to develop information about those risks, tailored to the entity's circumstances, the external individual or organisation is likely to be acting as a management's expert.

-- An external individual or organisation may publish information, suitable for a broad range of users, about risks or conditions in an industry.
-If used by an entity in preparing its risk disclosures (for example in compliance with AASB 78), such information would ordinarily be considered to be information from an external information source.
-However, if the same type of information has been specifically commissioned by the entity to use its expertise to develop information about those risks, tailored to the entity's circumstances, the external individual or organisation is likely to be acting as a management's expert. - An external individual or organisation may apply its expertise in providing information about current and future market trends, which it makes available to, and is suitable for use by, a broad range of users.
+- An external individual or organisation may apply its expertise in providing information about current and future market trends, which it makes available to, and is suitable for use by, a broad range of users.
 If used by the entity to help make decisions about assumptions to be used in making accounting estimates, such information is likely to be considered to be information from an external information source.
-If the same type of information has been commissioned by the entity to address current and future trends relevant to the entity's specific facts and circumstances, the external individual or organisation is likely to be acting as a management's expert. - 8 Accounting Standard AASB 7 Financial Instruments: Disclosures - As a result of the insertion of paragraphs A1 to A4, subsequent paragraphs of this Auditing Standard are re-numbered and references to these paragraphs are updated accordingly. - 35.
+If the same type of information has been commissioned by the entity to address current and future trends relevant to the entity's specific facts and circumstances, the external individual or organisation is likely to be acting as a management's expert. - Accounting Standard AASB 7 Financial Instruments: Disclosures - 26.
 Existing paragraph A1 is amended to read as follows: